Hi friends, I’m Madelyn!

 Abigail is a long distance kindred spirit whom I was acquainted with via Twitter.
 Since then I’ve always enjoyed her brave outlook on life and constant reminder to have courage and press on.
 I’m certain you’ll be blessed by her writing as I continually am.

-Cassie write about books, theology, and Christ.
+Cassie is another far away friend who writes about books, theology, and Christ.
 Her blog is thought provoking and delightful, do hop on over and read some of her content.
 You’ll not be disappointed.